Balad (political party): 2010s

-The Joint List was dissolved ahead of the April 2019 Knesset elections, which Balad contested in alliance with the United Arab List.
+The Joint List was dissolved ahead of the April 2019 Knesset elections, which Balad contested in alliance with Ra'am.
 The list received 3% of the vote and won four seats, two of which were taken by Balad.
 The Joint List was reformed for the September 2019 Knesset elections and won 13 seats, three of which were held by Balad.

 2020s

 The party remained a member of the Joint List for the 2020 Knesset elections.
 The alliance won 15 seats, three of which went to Balad.
-However, after the United Arab List left the alliance, the Joint List won only six seats in the 2021 Knesset elections, with Balad reduced to a single seat.
+However, after Ra'am left the alliance, the Joint List won six seats in the 2021 Knesset elections, with Balad reduced to a single seat.
 Balad opted to contest the 2022 Knesset elections alone.
-The party received only 2.9% of the vote, failing to cross the electoral threshold and losing its parliamentary representation.
+The party received 2.9% of the vote, failing to cross the electoral threshold and losing its parliamentary representation.

-The party is expected to gain Knesset seats in the 2026 Israeli legislative election, if the Joint List does reunite.
+In 2024, after a car bomb went off in an Arab area, killing 4 and injuring 1, Balad accused the Israeli government of failing to properly tackle crime in Arab areas, arguing that the Israeli government intentionally allows crime in Arab areas as part of an Israeli conspiracy against Palestinians across the world.

+On 19 August 2026, Balad reached an agreement with Hadash and Ta'al to re-establish the Joint List ahead of the 2026 election.
+Under the agreement, Balad chairman Sami Abu Shehadeh was placed third on the joint slate after Yousef Jabareen and Ahmad Tibi.